-- 8.9.7 Disconnect 2 x TTB connections from the terminal block on the fan compartment diaphragm... - 8.9.8 Disconnect the Multifunctional control connections. - 8.9.9 Disconnect the Circulator electrical connections (if fitted). - 8.9.10 Release 4 x 4mm screws securing the Electrical assembly to the heater cabinet and remove the Electrical assembly, releasing wiring from cable clamps and grommets as required.. - 8.9.11 Refitting or replacement is in reverse order.
+- 8.9.7 Disconnect the 2 x TTB connections from the terminal block on the fan compartment diaphragm... - 8.9.8 Disconnect the Multifunctional Control connections. - 8.9.9 Release 4 x 4mm screws securing the Electrical Assembly to the heater cabinet and remove the Electrical Assembly, releasing wiring from cable clamps and grommets as required.. - 8.9.10 Refitting or replacement is in reverse order.